sagor1155/interview-preparation/docs/java/java.md

 - Locking mechanism
   - Optimistic locking
   - Pessimistic locking

-Transactions in databases are a fundamental concept that ensures data integrity and consistency by grouping one or more database operations into a single logical unit of work.
-A transaction must satisfy the ACID properties.

 ### ACID
 `Atomicity:` The entire transaction is treated as a single unit.
 Either all statements succeed or none do.